- Home

 Risks Associated with Illegal Logging and Conversion Timber

 Illegal logging is recognized as a crucial issue globally, and progress is being made to strengthen related laws and regulations in a number of countries and regions.
 Japan has announced the Act on Promotion of Use and Distribution of Legally-Harvested Wood and Wood Products (The Clean Wood Act) on May 20, 2016, which was enacted on May 20, 2017.
-Addressing stronger control of illegally harvested timber not only responds to the requirements of the world but it is also extremely important for the Sumitomo Forestry Group to continue businesses sustainably.
+Addressing stronger control of illegally harvested wood not only responds to the requirements of the world but it is also extremely important for the Sumitomo Forestry Group to continue businesses sustainably.
 Fiscal 2020 results of departments and affiliated companies registered by the Sumitomo Forestry Group have been reported to each registration agency certified by the Japanese government.
-In addition to legality of the procured timber and timber products, sustainability of forests that produce timber has been in question recently.
+In addition to legality of the procured timber and wood products, sustainability of forests that produce wood has been in question recently.
 "Conversion timber" is timber generated during the conversion of natural forest areas to non-forest use (such as oil palm plantation).
 While the conversion to farm land is often discussed from the commodity side (oil palm, soy, rubber and cattle), conversion timber now poses sustainability risks to forestry industry.

 - Click here for related information